DoSomething/chompy/docs/imports/README.md

 ## Tracking Source

 Each registration may contain a `Tracking Source` column, which corresponds to the `source` query parameter we include when directing users to our Rock The Vote registration partner site.
+See [Phoenix docs](https://app.gitbook.com/@dosomething/s/phoenix-documentation/development/features/voter-registration#tracking-source)

 The import saves the raw `Tracking Source` value property into the serialized `details` field of the `voter-reg` post it creates.

-It also inspects the value to see whether `referral` and `user` keys have been passed.
-You can find [details on the format in the Phoenix docs](https://app.gitbook.com/@dosomething/s/phoenix-documentation/development/features/voter-registration#tracking-source)
+It also inspects the value to see whether `referral` and `user` keys have been passed:

 - If a `referral` key exists, the `user` value should be saved as the `referrer_user_id` on the post (and user, if creating a new user).
+This `referral` is set when a [beta is registering to vote via an alpha's OVRD page](https://app.gitbook.com/@dosomething/s/phoenix-documentation/development/features/voter-registration#online-drives).

 - If a `referral` key does not exist, the `user` value corresponds to the ID of the user that is registering to vote.
 If present, we use this first when checking to match a user to the given row we are importing.